swgriffith/aks-on-stack/prometheus.md

 git clone https://github.com/prometheus-operator/kube-prometheus
 ```
 Next, you'll install the CRDs, namespace and the prometheus operator.
 >Note: At this point you may choose to make some changes to things like the namespace.
-The best practices from the kube-prometheus project is to use their jssonet config generation approach.
+The best practices from the kube-prometheus project is to use their jsonnet config generation approach.
 You can find the details [here](https://github.com/prometheus-operator/kube-prometheus#customizing-kube-prometheus)

 ```bash
 cd kube-prometheus